On the minimum of a conditioned Brownian bridge: Non-adaptive optimisation

-We will first consider and compare two strategies: Sampling at equidistant points $\frac{k}{n+1}$, $k=1,\dots,n$, and sampling at random uniformly distributed points.
+We will first consider and compare two simple and known strategies, whose asymptotic behaviour have already been compared (see \cite{MR1325821}), namely: Sampling at equidistant points $\frac{k}{n+1}$, $k=1,\dots,n$, and sampling at random uniformly distributed points.
 We apply both to a bridge with values 0 and 1 at the end-points and to a symmetric bridge (same value at the end-points).
-We obtain approximate 95\% confidence intervals for the difference between the minimal sampled value and the true minimum of the path.
-The results are summarised in Table \ref{comparacio_eqd_rnd}.
-Formally, the confidence intervals estimate
+We obtain approximate 95\% confidence intervals for the difference between the minimal sampled value and the true minimum of the path; the results are summarised in Table \ref{comparacio_eqd_rnd}.
+Formally, the confidence intervals estimate the expectation

 where $B$ is the initial bridge joining $(0,x_0)$ and $(1,x_{n+1})$.
-In one case the $t_i$ are fixed; in the other, they are themselves random.
+In one case the points $t_i$ are fixed; in the other, they are themselves random.

 The procedure for the computations is as follows: \begin{enumerate} \item Fix the number of points to sample.
-We have used $n=2,4,8,16,32,64$ to see the evolution of the intervals when the number of points increases. \item Sample a path of the Brownian bridge at point $t_1=1/(n+1)$; this is done by simulating a value of $B_{t_1}$, which is easy because its law is Gaussian.
-Sample at point $t_2=2/(n+1)$ the bridge from $(t_1,x_1)$ to $(1,x_{n+1})$.
+We have used $n=2,4,8,16,32,64$ to see the evolution of the intervals when the number of points increases. \item Sample a path of the Brownian bridge at point $t_1=1/(n+1)$; this is done by simulating a value of $B_{t_1}$, which is easy because its law is Gaussian and known.
+Then, sample at point $t_2=2/(n+1)$ the bridge from $(t_1,x_1)$ to $(1,x_{n+1})$.
 Proceed similarly to get the values of the path at all equidistant points. \item For the simulation at the $n$ random points in $[0,1]$, determine first at which subinterval of all previously sampled points the new one belongs to, and sample from the corresponding bridge.
 The equidistant points of step \ref{it:eqd} and their evaluations are included here so that both methods are in fact applied to the same path. \item From all the $2n$ sampled points of steps \ref{it:eqd} and \ref{it:rnd}, estimate the expectation of the minimum of the path to which they belong, with the method described in Section \ref{sec:simmin}.
 We have used a simulation of size 1000 in this case, taking the mean of the values obtained. \item For each sampling strategy, compute the difference between the best sampled point and the estimated minimum of the path. \item Repeat steps \ref{it:eqd}--\ref{it:diff} a number of times (we used 1000), and construct the asymptotic confidence intervals from the sets of differences obtained, for both strategies. \end{enumerate}